What is a marketing plan and why have one?

 What is a marketing plan?

-Typically, your marketing plan should include:
+Typically, a marketing plan should include:

 - An overview of your business marketing and advertising goals